daniellima338/DiveIn/README.md

-# **Into The Wild**
+# **DiveIn**

 ![Mokeup Image](assets/images/mock-up.png)

 ## **Goal for this project**
-Into The Wild is a fun an challenging quiz game with focus on Animals.
-The questions will be of varied difficulty.
-See if you can hit the top of the list!
+DiveIn is a webstie for divers.
+Here you can find information about awesome dive spots around the world.
+But not only ccan you find information, you can also rate dives yourself, as well as add a dive spot to the given country.

 Thank you for visiting my project!
 If you have any feedback or questions, head over to my GitHub contact details and feel free to reach out to me.